Artist

 Il giorno buono Akarma (AK 1028/45) 2001 3-track EP bonus with Moby Dick

-A recent release, hence very easy to find, Moby Dick is housed in a nice gatefold textured cover and contains a bonus 7" three-track EP with the same cover design as the album.
+Issued for the first time in 2001, Moby Dick is housed in a nice gatefold textured cover and contains a bonus 7" three-track EP with the same cover design as the album.
+The album is now moderately hard to find, though not particularly expensive.